oddcamp/frontend-manual/README.md

 * Accelerate "expensive" CSS solutions with [`will-change`](https://developer.mozilla.org/en-US/docs/Web/CSS/will-change), but do not overuse it;
 * Avoid nesting more than three selectors.
 Proper componentisation will help you;
 * Don't hide text with `text-indent: -9999px`, there is a [better technique for it](http://www.zeldman.com/2012/03/01/replacing-the-9999px-hack-new-image-replacement/);
-* To make object round, do `border-radius: 50%` instead of `999px`.
+* To make objects round, do `border-radius: 50%` instead of `999px`.

 ### Fonts

 * When using webfonts, always be sure to set [web-safe fallback font](https://www.cssfontstack.com) names.
-Make the sure the fallback fonts are as close to the original one as possible.
+Make sure the fallback fonts are as close to the original one as possible.
 Our [SASS-Boilerplate](https://github.com/oddcamp/sass-boilerplate) comes with pre-defined web-safe fonts.

     ```scss
     $ff-primary: "proxima-nova", "Arial", "Helvetica Neue", "Helvetica", sans-serif;
     ```

-* Often times when using multiple typefaces on a project they have different font weights.
-Usually the default font weight for the document is `400`.
-However, it happens a lot that the secondary font doesn't have `400` available as font weight by design.
-It means that each time you set the secondary font for a component, you also have to specify the font weight in order preserve the visual consistency.
-Our [SASS-Boilerplate](https://github.com/oddcamp/sass-boilerplate) comes with predefined mixins that automates the process, e.g.:
+* Oftentimes, when using multiple typefaces on a project, they have different font weights.
+Usually, the default font-weight for the document is `400`.
+However, it will sometimes happens that the secondary font doesn't have `400` available as font-weight by design.
+It means that each time you set the secondary font for a component, you also have to specify the font-weight in order to preserve the visual consistency.
+Our [SASS-Boilerplate](https://github.com/oddcamp/sass-boilerplate) comes with predefined mixins that automate the process, e.g.:

     ```scss
     .btn {